baltasarromero/lma-nft-cli/readme.md

 ### NFT Offers
 The tool supports creating  offers for NFTs that are not listed in the marketplace, cancelling an offer and accepting offers having previously approved the marketplace or using an [EIP721](https://eips.ethereum.org/EIPS/eip-712) type permits.
 In order to use the permit based function (acceptNFTOfferWithPermit) the NFT has to either extend abstract contract [ERC721WithPermit](https://github.com/baltasarromero/lma-nft-marketplace/contracts/ERC721WithPermit.sol)  or implement [IERC721WithPermit](https://github.com/baltasarromero/lma-nft-marketplace/interfaces/IERC721WithPermit.sol) interface.
+For testing purposed the following contract [MyNFTWithPermit](https://sepolia.etherscan.io/address/0xD844FDbe21FA66dd883bc132bc1D37141437B0aE#readContract) is deployed in sepolia testnet could be used.

 ## Technologies

 Project is created with:

 - Node js